longshorej/activator-lagom-java-chirper/DEPLOY.md

 * Deploy and run Cassandra using the built local configuration.
 * Deploy and run `Activity Stream`, `Chirp`, `Friend`, and `Front-End` Bundles respectively.

-_Bundle_ is a special term coined by [Lightbend Production Suite](https://www.lightbend.com/platform/production):
+_Bundle_ is a special term coined by [Lightbend Enterprise Suite](https://www.lightbend.com/platform/production):

 > A bundle is an archive of components along with meta data (a bundle descriptor file) describing how the files should be executed.
 Bundles are similar to executable JARs with the difference being that they are not constrained to executing just JVM code.
 Bundles are also named using a digest of their contents so that their integrity may be assured.
 Bundles represent a unit of software that may have a release cycle which is distinct from other bundles.